-The pros and cons of decriminalising prostitution
+The pros and cons of legal prostitution

+The ECP’s call for the decriminalisation of prostitution has support from within Parliament.
 In 2016, the home affairs select committee recommended legalising soliciting and allowing sex workers to share premises without losing the ability to prosecute anyone who used brothels to control or exploit workers.

 Here are some of the pros and cons put forward by people on both sides of the debate.

 Many feminists argue that prostitution is rooted in the patriarchal oppression of women and is an affront to gender equality.

 Sigma Huda, the former UN special rapporteur on trafficking, has said that it is “rare” to find a case “in which the path to prostitution and/or a person’s experience does not involve, at the very least, an abuse of power and/or an abuse of vulnerability”.

 Pro: Sex work is a choice and empowers women

 Sex workers’ rights groups argue that many sex workers enter the industry voluntarily.
 In a report on sex work and human rights, the International Union of Sex Workers (IUSW) said that current legislation “treats [sex workers’] consent to sex as less valid than that of other women”.

 “Neither having sex nor getting paid [for it] is inherently degrading, abusive, exploitative or harmful,” said the IUSW.